DevanshThe888/Flashcards-API/README.md

 ## 🔧 Features

 - Create flashcards with question, answer, and difficulty tag
-- Retrieve flashcards by ID, all, or filtered by tag
+- Retrieve flashcards by ID, all, or filtered by tag; Answer hiding/revealing mechanism
 - Partial updates using PATCH
+- Strict input validation
 - In-memory storage (no external DB)
 - View usage heatmap with calendar-style visualization